top of page

 • Network, become partners, and to learn from each other’s experience.

-• Gain knowledge of best practices, and latest research in children’s mental health, substance use and related fields.
+• Gain knowledge of best practices, and latest research in mental health, substance use and related fields.

 We welcome proposals that align with our theme, tracks, and National Core Competencies.